 There were a number of groups looking to build ventilators in Australia, but Grey Innovation had conceived the most practical and achievable solution.
-Knowing that it would be impossible to certify a new design in the highly compressed timeframe, Grey Innovation determined to source an existing listed ventilator design and license it for manufacture in Australia.
+Knowing that it would be impossible to certify a new design in the highly compressed timeframe, Grey Innovation elected to source an existing listed ventilator design and license it for manufacture in Australia.
 We would do it by forming a consortium of expert industry partners and garnering critical support from government.
-The Victorian government was quick to respond providing $500k to fund the feasibility phase to be matched by Advanced Manufacturing Growth Centre (AMGC).
-After several nights speaking to global manufacturers into the wee hours, Grey Innovation finally landed on the UK built Smiths Medical papaPAC ventilator.
+The Victorian government was quick to respond providing $500k (plus $250 to Deloitte and Minter Ellison) to fund the feasibility phase to be matched by the Advanced Manufacturing Growth Centre (AMGC).
+After several nights speaking to global manufacturers into the wee hours, and guidewds by pre-eminent physicians, Grey Innovation finally landed on the UK built Smiths Medical paraPAC ventilator.
 It was the perfect solution and upon successful negotiation of a license to manufacture in Australia, NOTUS, named after the Greek God of Southern Wind, was born.

 On 9 April 2020, the Hon Karen Andrews, Minister for Industry, Science and Technology announced the federal government had entered into a $31.3M contract with Grey Innovation to produce 2,000 ventilators to help boost the national stockpile.